National Steel Bridge Alliance

 Bridges to Prosperity

-Hastings is very excited about his second trip with B2P.
+NSBA's very own John Hastings was very excited about taking his second trip with B2P.
 "I enjoy volunteering and building things, so this was an opportunity to do both of those and use my engineering skills to help a community have access to the basics," he said.
 "It is also an opportunity to build relationships with a diverse group of individuals in the bridge industry."

 This was NSBA's third volunteer trip with B2P; the other two trips were in Lura, Panama, in 2016 and El Macho, Panama, in 2018.

 Check out the video from the 2019 B2P Bolivia trip below!
 Click here to watch the video from the 2016 Panama trip.

 Click here to learn more about B2P and how you can become a volunteer or industry partner.